Self-Tuning PID Control via a Hybrid Actor-Critic-Based Neural Structure for Quadcopter Control: Results

 \section{Results}

-Having designed the structure and set up an optimizer, we simulated the network using Python programming and PyTorch library.
-Additionally, V-rep Coppeliasim\footnote{\texttt{https://www.coppeliarobotics.com/simulator}} has been set to perform as a real environment.
-In this framework, the model of the quadcopter is completely unknown, and only the inputs and outputs of the system were used continuously.
-We considered certain scenarios to verify and challenge the proposed method.
+After designing the network structure and setting up the optimizer, we simulated the network using Python and the PyTorch library.
+Additionally, V-REP CoppeliaSim\footnote{\url{https://www.coppeliarobotics.com/simulator}} was employed as a realistic simulation environment.
+In this framework, the model of the quadcopter is assumed to be completely unknown, and only the system inputs and outputs are continuously available.
+Several scenarios were considered to verify and challenge the proposed method.